• Skip to primary navigation

 moments of focusing on your own feelings and needs can make you feel that you already have

-the love you thought you were missing. - Write a love letter to yourself.
+3. Write a love letter to yourself.
 It may sound odd, but it works.
 Fill this letter with all the great

 things about you.
 Thank yourself for all that you do.
 Tell yourself how kind, caring, talented,